 Pinewood Derby Wheel Inspection Gauge

-Well going to bring back a fan favorite pinewood derby tool – Pinewood Derby Wheel Inspection Gauge .
-It measures 2 things with two different ranges.
-First the overall wheel diameter.
-The second measurement is for wheel width.
+We’re going to bring back a fan favorite pinewood derby tool – the Pinewood Derby Wheel Inspection Gauge.

 - Comes with paper affixed to plastic to reduce premature scratches.
 You may leave on or remove.
 I like it on to be honest.